autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/lidar-camera-calibration.md

 [aip_xx1](https://github.com/tier4/CalibrationTools/tree/tier4/universe/sensor/extrinsic_calibration_manager/launch/aip_xx1) provided from TIER IV.

 Then we will continue with adding vehicle_id and sensor model names to the `mapping_based.launch.xml`.
 (Optionally, values are not important.
-These parameters Overrode from launch argument) Then, we will add camera_name for calibrating camera
+These parameters will be overridden by launch arguments) Then, we will add camera_name for calibrating camera
 (can be one of the camera0, camera1, camera_front etc. as launch argument) and `use_concatenated_pointcloud` argument.